Darkstar1975/riftx-music/releases/the-cure-is-ours/lyrics.md

+# The Cure is Ours

 We don't wait
 We don't kneel
 We make the cure
 We break the seal

 Not your brand
 Not your rule
 One small pill
 Not from your school

 No white coat
 No clean hand
 We build the cure
 We take a stand

 No gate
 No guard
 No chain to hold
 We make the new
 From what was sold

 No fear
 No drug
 No king
 No creed
 We are the lab
 We are the need

 Code the cell
 Crack the wall
 One by one
 We take it all

 Not with guns
 Not with war
 But with a cure
 They can't ignore

 Smiles codes
 Open hands
 Micro labs
 In no man's lands

 Not their oath
 Not their shrine
 This is ours
 This is time

 One pill
 No lie
 We heal
 You deny

 No chains
 No guides
 We burn
 You hide

 No gate
 No guard
 No chain to hold
 We make the new
 From what was sold

 No fear
-No drug
-No king
-No creed
-We are the lab
-We are the need

-No gate
-No guard
-No chain to hold
-We make the new
-From what was sold

-No fear
-No drug
-No king
-No creed
-We are the lab
-We are the need

-No blessing
-No price
-Just life
-Just life